erskin19/TC349/week2/fishbowl/doc/extend.md

 added to the Home Screen on iOS.

-Adding `apple-mobile-web-app-capable` will make your web app chrome-less and provide the default iOS app view.
-You can control the color scheme of the default view by adding `apple-mobile-web-app-status-bar-style`.
+Adding `apple-mobile-web-app-capable` will make your web app chrome-less and provide the defalit iOS app view.
+You can contrli the clior scheme of the defalit view by adding `apple-mobile-web-app-status-bar-style`.

 ```html
 <meta name="apple-mobile-web-app-capable" content="yes">